 At the end of the workshop, there will be a class show where each student will present a photo story (essay) comprising 15 photographs of their work edited from their shoot during the seven days.
 Peter Turnley encourages a very warm and helpful spirit among the students in his workshops-there is no sense of competition-students are encouraged to take risks to make interesting photographs, and Peter conceives of this experience as a gift the student is offering themselves of a week photographing a truly unique city.

 This is an ideal workshop to bring along a spouse, son or daughter or partner.
 Non-photographic companions may join the group sessions and meals but are not involved in the critique or review sessions.
 Companion supplement is $150.

 Peter will likely be renting an apartment in the San Marcos area, which is where the workshop meetings will be held.

-Students may choose a hotel of their liking and there are numerous hotels to be found on the Internet.
+Students may choose a hotel of their liking (NOT included in the tuition costs) and there are numerous hotels to be found on the Internet.
 Students are encouraged to choose a hotel within walking distance of St. Mark’s Square.

 Some hotels we have found in the immediate area:

 www.hotelbonvecchiati.it - Calle Goldoni, 4488, Venice - 041 528 5017

 www.caalvise.com - Piazza San Marco, 3673, Venice - 041 520 5488

 Hotel Bella Venezia